amyibrahim/amyibrahim.github.io/Nanopore_Dorado_basecalling_for_all.md

 ***
-Below - For Amy to edit after easter!!

-***

-## 7) Calling variants and looking for SNPs / INDELs
+## 8) Calling variants and looking for SNPs / INDELs

-- check the best variant caller for nanopore
+- TO DO!!!

 ***